tsb-buchanan/OF_USERGROUP/README.md

 # Docker
-It is assuned that openfoam7 is already installed otherwise you can use the docker image and use the following lines:
+It is assumed that openfoam7 is already installed; otherwise, you can use the docker image and the following lines:
 ```bash
 Steps to run OpenFOAM-7 on docker
 Make a directory for the openfoam